 Why do we bet so much?

-Gambling is commonplace in Australian culture and it’s almost impossible to not be exposed to it, especially when watching TV or sport.
+Gambling is commonplace in Australian culture and it's pretty much impossible to not be exposed to it, especially when watching TV or sport.

-The majority ($19.4 billion) of Australia’s gambling losses in 2016-17 were on the pokies, called slot machines in the US and fruit machines in the UK.
+The biggest chunk ($12.7 billion) of Australia's gambling losses in 2018-19 were on the pokies, called slot machines in the US and fruit machines in the UK.
 Australia has 20% of all of them worldwide.
 Why?
-Because we’re one of few countries that permits these machines outside of casinos – frequenting pubs, bars, and even sporting clubs, with the exception of Western Australia.
+Because we're one of few countries that permits these machines outside of casinos - frequenting pubs, bars, and even sporting clubs, with the exception of Western Australia.

-In 2017, the Australian Institute of Family Studies found that there were more than 200,000 active pokie machines in Australia, with 100,000 of them in NSW.
-You can walk into pretty much any pub or sporting club, plonk yourself down at a machine and mindlessly press a button.
+In 2017, the Australian Institute of Family Studies found that there were more than 200,000 active pokie machines in Australia, with over 95,000 of them in NSW.
+You can walk into pretty much any pub or sporting club, plonk yourself down at a machine and start pressing that magic button.
 In Victoria, 90% of AFL teams operate their own pokies.
-They’re easy to access, and they’re everywhere.
+They're easy to access, easy to use and everywhere.

 In essence, each bet on the pokies makes you feel good.
 And when you combine this with the sheer multitude of the things around, it’s no wonder we use them so much.